samueldashadrach/rari-risk/README.md

 Does full simulation.
 For each period, assume liquidation needs to happen there.
 Iterate and check if price drops more than LI - slippage in every subsequent period.
 When price does not drop by more than LI - slippage, assume liquidation happens.
 Check total price drop from when liquidation was supposed to happen to when it happens.

-Recommended CF < 1 - LI - (% drop observed from simulation)
+TOKEN(x)DOWN = max % drop in token(x) observed from simulation, from when liquidation should happen to when it happens Recommended CF < 1 - LI - TOKEN(x)DOWN

 [data_simulation](data_simulation.txt)